infretis/infentory/water_dissociation/lammps/README.md

 </h1>

 ## Aloha 👋
-In this session, we will study the autoionization of water using **path sampling**.
+In this session, we will study the autoionization of water using path sampling.
 The main outcomes of this simulation allow us to

 * calculate 🖥️ exactly how often water dissociates into H3O+ and OH-
 * and visualize 👀 how this chemical reaction actually happens